wickljas/PES_Board/docs/markdown/ultrasonic_sensor.md

 ### Connection to the PES Board

 The ultrasonic sensor was tested with a 5V power supply and a single pin that transmits the signal.
 There for, it can use the same ports as the servos.
-You can use the the following pins:
+You can use the the following pins on the PES board:

 ```
 PB_D0